ArkaprabhaChakraborty/ArkaprabhaChakraborty.github.io/content/home.md

 Welcome to my little corner on the Internet.

 My name is **Arkaprabha Chakraborty**.
 I'm from Kolkata, West Bengal, India.
-I'm a student developer, open source enthusiast and a wannabe secuirty researcher.
+I'm a student developer, open source enthusiast and a wannabe security researcher.

 :: Things I <3:
       - Tinkering with OS, Networking and Web applications.